SmolSoftBoi/node-subler/README.md

 By default `Subler` assumes a `homebrew` installation under `/usr/local/bin/SublerCli`.
 You can check your installation path with `brew info --cask sublercli`.
-If the Subler installation destination deviates from default, you can overwerite the path by setting the `SUBLER_CLI_PATH` environment variable to the valid destination.
+If the Subler installation destination deviates from default, you can overwrite the path by setting the `SUBLER_CLI_PATH` environment variable to the valid destination.

 ## Atoms